richardzyx/node-microservice/README.md

 Definite:
-- Improve Readme with photos/interactions
+- Improve Readme with photos/interactions and version logs
 - Implement the logger system that would include all log info in one place
 - Include a simple RabbitMQ tutorial in README